 It’s probably better not to say “Happy Memorial Day” since it’s a holiday to honor those who have died.
 Also, don’t say “Thank you for your service!” to veterans as Veteran’s Day is a different holiday.

 MEMORIAL DAY FOR KIDS

 Here’s what our contributor Angelene has to say about Memorial Day for kids:

-Have you ever considered Memorial Day for kids?
-It’s a great learning opportunity, but I have to be honest: whenever Memorial Day is right around the corner, my first thought is always, “Yay!
-Long weekend!”
+I have to be honest: whenever Memorial Day is right around the corner, my first thought is always, “Yay!
+Memorial Day weekend!
+A long weekend!”

 This national holiday affords our family a little down time, a chance to reconnect with Daddy, and an excuse to grill meat on an open fire.

 Truthfully, before this I didn’t really know what the holiday represented.

 Or how it differs from Veterans Day.

 I mean, aren’t they kinda the same thing?

 I couldn’t even give my children an educated response when they ask about this national day of remembrance, it’s meaning, or origination.